Graded sum formula for $\tilde{A}_1$-Soergel calculus and the nil-blob algebra: Isomorphism Theorems

-lies in $ {A}_w^{\prime}$ where the number of hanging birdcages on the right is at least one.
-The number of non-hanging birdcages on top of {\eqref{symm1}} is the same as on the bottom, but we need to break this symmetry.
-This was achieved in \cite{LPR} using the $ L_i$'s but as a matter of fact it can in general also be achieved via multiplication on top or bottom with the diagrams of {\eqref{Csoergel}} or {\eqref{CsoergelAB}}.
-To illustrate, we give an example with $ n=10$
+belongs to $ {A}_w^{\prime}$ where the number of hanging birdcages on the right is at least one.
+The number of non-hanging birdcages on top of {\eqref{symm1}} is the same as on the bottom, but we need to break this symmetry, {{that is, we must show that diagrams $ D $ as in {\eqref{symm1}}, but with unequal numbers of top and bottom non-hanging birdcages in zone A, also belong to $ {A}_w^{\prime}$.
+Note that the number of top and the number of bottom non-hanging birdcages in zone A are always of the same parity and so, in order to break this symmetry in zone A, we first give a procedure for splitting any non-hanging and non-degenerate birdcage in zone in A in three non-hanging birdcages, and still stay in $ {A}_w^{\prime}$.